 As referred to in Sec.
 2 another external effect is discussed in context of passengers who get on and off buses.
-In case travelers' arrival patterns at transit stops are coordinated, there may be users with prolonged waiting times due to passengers who are boarding or alighting.
-As we assume agents to adapt to the schedule, this effect doesn't cancel out on average as it the case for random passenger arrivals [23].
-Nevertheless, the agents' adaptation to bus departures is not perfect and some agents will benefit from delayed buses.
+In case travelers' arrival patterns at transit stops are coordinated, meaning the users try to reach the stop shortly before a bus arrives, there may be users with prolonged waiting times due to other passengers who are boarding or alighting.
+As we assume agents to adapt to the schedule, this effect doesn't cancel out on average as is the case for random passenger arrivals in Turvey and Mohring (1975).
+Nevertheless, the agents' adaptation to bus departures is not perfect and some agents will also benefit from delayed buses.
 These positive external effects are ignored in this approach.
 Therefore, the calculation of waiting time delays due to boardings/alightings is an upper limit of the actual delays.
 If an agent delays the bus by 1 sec and for instance three agents are waiting at a transit stop further along the route, the total external effect amounts to 3 sec (see Fig. 3).
-Hence, the external cost which is charged from the causing agent amounts to $VTTS{w,pt} \times \frac{3}{3600}h$.
+Hence, the external cost which is charged to the causing agent amounts to $VTTS{w,pt} \times \frac{3}{3600}h$.
 However, agents are able to adapt their arrival times at transit stops according to the delay of transit vehicles.
 To give an example, 600 boarding agents delay a vehicle by 10 min.
 The waiting time of a passenger further along the route may be less than the delay of the arriving bus, for instance 1 min.
 In that case, the external effect imposed on that passenger amounts to the waiting time only.
 The causing agents do not have to pay for the total delay of the transit vehicle but only for the external effect.
-Therefore, the actual waiting time is divided by the vehicle delay to derive a factor ($\frac{1}{10 \text{ min}} = 0.1$) to calculate the delay effect that each causing agent has to pay for.
+Therefore, the actual waiting time is divided by the vehicle delay to derive a factor ($\frac{1 \min}{10 \min} = 0.1$) to calculate the delay effect that each causing agent has to pay for.